Codecademy/docs/content/general/concepts/font-awesome/terms/fa-fw/fa-fw.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`fa-fw`** class is used to set an icon to be fixed width.
-This is useful when verically aligning icons in a list.
+The **`fa-fw`** class is used to set an icon to a fixed width.
+This is useful when vertically aligning icons in a list.

 ## Example